microsoft/o365-moodle/local/o365docs/setup.md

     7. Read items in all site collections.
     8. Read and write all users full profiles.
     9. Sign users in.

+15. In the Application Permissions dropdown for Windows Azure Active Directory select the following permissions:
+    1. Read directory data

+16. In the Application Permissions dropdown for Microsoft Graph select the following permissions:
+    1. Read and write files in all site collections.
+    2. Read and write all users' full profiles.
+    3. Read directory data.
+    4. Read and write all groups.
+    5. Read and write calendars in all mailboxes.

 16. Click save at the bottom of the screen.